virmon/reactnd-mobile-flashcards/README.md

 * Install all project dependencies with `yarn add`
 * Start the development server with `yarn start` or `expo start`
 * Open Expo app then scan the QR code that is shown
-* Wait until building is finished then the app will start
+* Wait until build is finished then the app will start

 ## Screenshots